 - All of the Other Reindeer: Because of what Lucien did and due to Annette telling everyone her side of the story, Lucien becomes a pariah.
 This is very much toned down in the anime.

-- Annoying Younger Sibling: Dani, Annette's little brother, but for the most part he means well.
+- Annoying Younger Sibling: Dani, Annette's little brother, is a bit of a crybaby but for the most part he means well.